hikeventures/hikeventures.github.io/_posts/2016-02-08-Testing the MSR Revo Ascent, Ascent Light, Deploy T2 and Flight 2 in the Austrian Alps.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/24761356012/in/dateposted-public/" title="Snowshoeing in Montafon, Vorarlberg in Austria"><img src="https://farm2.staticflickr.com/1535/24761356012_dd2fea6a5b_b.jpg" width="1024" height="681" alt="Snowshoeing in Montafon, Vorarlberg in Austria"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## MSR Revo Ascent and MSR Lightning Ascent Review
-During this trip, Patrick was wearing the MSR Revo Ascent and Patrick Konstantin had the MSR Lightning Ascent on.
+During this trip, Patrick was wearing the <a href="http://amzn.to/1nZo6eP" rel="nofollow">MSR Revo Ascent</a> and Patrick Konstantin had the <a href="http://amzn.to/1nZo9r5" rel="nofollow">MSR Lightning Ascent</a> on.
 The MSR Revo Ascent is the more durable version of the lighter MSR Lightning Ascent.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/24785845811/in/dateposted-public/" title="Snowshoeing in Montafon, Vorarlberg in Austria"><img src="https://farm2.staticflickr.com/1635/24785845811_2a3c4c4d5c_b.jpg" width="1024" height="681" alt="Snowshoeing in Montafon, Vorarlberg in Austria"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>